cucumber/docs/content/cucumber/state.md

 ---

 It's important to prevent state created by one scenario from leaking into others.
-Leaking state makes your Scenarios brittle, and difficult to run in isolation.
+Leaking state makes your scenarios brittle, and difficult to run in isolation.

 * Avoid using global or static variables.